cpske/ISP/code-quality/index.md

 9. Use tools to check your code.
 10. Refactor occasionally.
 Many projects have a "refactoring day" when the only work done is review and refactoring.

 *Zen of Python* on Code Quality.
-Try this:
+At the Python interactive prompt, type:

 ```python
 >>> import this